Finding the Right Salar De Uyuni Tour

 If You Are Crossing a Border:

 If you will be crossing from Chile into Bolivia or vice versa, it is imperative to have your documentation in order.
 If you don’t meet the requirements, you may not be permitted to cross the border.
 First, know whether you hold a passport that requires you to have a visa to enter the country.
-For example, we did not need a visa to enter Chile as U.S. citizens, but we needed one to enter Bolivia.
+W did not need a visa to enter Chile as U.S. citizens, but we needed one to enter Bolivia.
 We have heard that you can get a Bolivian visa at the border, but the process can be long and slow, so we recommend obtaining one beforehand.
 Check out our post on getting a Bolivian visa.

 While crossing the border, make sure you have your valid passport ready.
 When you first enter the country you started the tour in, you may be given a TAM card.
 This is a small piece of paper that customs officials stamp when you enter the country.
 If you were given one, make sure you have it when you need to get your exit stamp.
 If you don’t have it, you may have to pay a fee.

 Lastly, make sure you have some cash on hand.
 You will be required to pay a small fee to both enter and leave Bolivia at this border point.
-It wasn’t very much, but to make sure you have enough cash, ask your tour company before embarking on the tour to confirm the fee amount.
+It wasn’t very much, but to make sure you have enough cash, ask your tour company before embarking on the tour to confirm the current fee amount.

 Finding a Tour Company

 Many recommend booking a tour ahead of time online or in La Paz.
 This is a good option if you have a tight schedule or want to ensure your spot on a specific tour with a specific company.
+Furthermore, more and more companies are putting their information online.
+When we went, online info from companies was more limited.

 You may read a lot of negative posts about booking tours in Uyuni that result in scams.
 We didn’t have a set schedule, so we booked our tour in Uyuni and know others who did the same.
 Our experience was incredible, and if you go about it the right way, you can have a great experience too.